Edaville Railroad: 2005–2022

-2022–present
+2022–2024

-On August 10th, 2022, Edavile was off the market, and new operators were announced.
+On August 10, 2022, Edavile was off the market, and new operators were announced.
 "Rest assured, Edaville is no longer for sale," the park said in a Facebook post.
 "The new operators, Shervin B. Hawley, Managing Partner of Sudbury, MA, and Brian Fanslau, Operations Partner and owner of Maine Locomotive & Machine Works of Alna, ME, are committed to the long-term success of Edaville as a traditional family park centered on its historic steam locomotives and family-oriented activities."

-In an effort for the park for the Christmastime season, Dino Land and Thomas Land will not be open for the 2022 season.
-However, a new "European-Style Christmas Market," new and old shops, as well as many attractions and rides not part of Dino Land and Thomas Land.
-Additionally, a new pricing structure will be used, including an option for a season pass.
+As part of the rebranding, when the park reopened for the 2022 holiday season, Dino Land and Thomas Land remained closed indefinitely, and the unpowered Thomas locomotive was no longer used to lead the trains, being replaced by authentic coal-fired steam engines.
+However, a new "European-Style Christmas Market" was introduced, featuring both new and old shops, as well as many attractions and rides not part of Dino Land and Thomas Land.
+Additionally, a new pricing structure was implemented, including an option for a season pass.
+Thomas Land later reopened under the name Alpine Village in 2023.

-Current era

-Heritage railroad

-Edaville's two-foot gauge railroad is still in use during the summer and fall months, offering daily excursions through the surrounding cranberry bogs and special holiday-themed excursions during the late fall and early winter.
-Typical trains consist of six to eight enclosed passenger cars, one open-top passenger car, and an enclosed caboose, all powered by a diesel engine and usually being led by an unpowered "engine" reminiscent of Thomas the Tank Engine.
+In line with the park's rebranded focus on traditional railroad history, the park's two-foot gauge railroad is still in use during the summer and fall months, offering daily excursions through the surrounding cranberry bogs and special holiday-themed excursions during the late fall and early winter.
+Typical trains consist of six to eight enclosed passenger cars, one open-top passenger car, and an enclosed caboose, all led by a coal-fired steam engine.
+The park currently operates Edaville No. 11, a 1925-built steam engine that was previously a static attraction at the park until being retrofitted for use in the 2022 season, and also is in the process of having another engine, the 1936-built Edaville No. 21, restored to working condition for future use.

-Amusement park

-In 2001, Edaville Railroad reopened under the rebranding Edaville Family Theme Park, an amusement park themed around cranberry harvesting and railroading.
-Initially consisting of one region containing a few dozen rides and the signature heritage railroad, the park underwent several years of construction from 2004 to 2007, which included the construction of two adjacent regions with additional rides and attractions, as well as an overhaul of the main region.
-As of 2020, the park consists of three large interconnected areas, each with different themes.
-The main area, referred to as "Cran Central", features 32 amusement rides primarily (but not exclusively) themed around cranberry harvesting, including a ferris wheel and tilt-a-whirl.
-Cran Central also houses the park's main train station, where passengers board and disembark.

-The second region is a large dinosaur-themed attraction entitled "Dino-Land", which opened in 2014.
-Open primarily during the summer and fall months, Dino-Land contains a staff-guided walking trail through woodlands featuring 23 life-sized animatronic dinosaurs, as well as a variety of dinosaur-themed games, retail, and activities.